17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 Of course, it’s recommended to use the most common-sense rules, such as, don’t leave your personal belongings unattended, don’t accept awkward invitations from strangers, or at least be mindful, don’t walk alone at night on deserted roads.
 I would use these basic tips anywhere I go.

-After recently staying in Cozumel just now I can say that I felt much safer than in Tulum or Cancun.
+After recently staying in Cozumel, I can say that I felt much safer than in Tulum or Cancun.

 Cozumel ocean